-The only thing that helps is stepping outside of that safe zone.
-Yes I know its scary, I have lived it.
+Yes its uncomfortable but you must step outside your comfort zone.
+The only way to conquer your fear is to face your fear.
 Here is my challenge to you, make note of 10 things that scare you, rate them on a scale of 1-10.
 Challenge yourself to do the least scary item on your list and then work your way up to the most scary.
 Continually try to challenge yourself.
 This won’t mean you will 100 percent cure your anxiety but it allows you to live your life without it running it for you.

 If you relapse don’t be too hard on yourself, instead reach in your back pocket for the tips you learned along your journey to help you get back on track.
 In managing panic attacks and anxiety, relapses can occur especially if you stop challenging yourself.